 How are these perceptions reflected in their actual feedback practices?

-By answering these questions, the study contributes to an ongoing body of work in applied linguistics and teacher cognition, offering a
+By answering these questions, the study contributes to an ongoing body of work in Applied Linguistics and teacher cognition, offering a

 context-sensitive analysis of feedback practices in Vietnamese secondary education.
 It also aims to inform curriculum design, teacher training, and feedback policy, especially in educational contexts striving to balance communicative goals with accuracy-focused instruction.